JaffaKetchup/flutter_map_tile_caching/README.md

 <details>
 <summary> Background Downloading </summary>

-Instead of downloading in the 'foreground', there is an option only on Android to start a download in the 'background'.
+Instead of downloading in the 'foreground', there is an option (only on Android) to start a download in the 'background'.

 There is some confusion about the way background process handling works on Android, so let me clear it up for you: it is confusing.
 Each vendor (eg. Samsung, Huawei, Motorola) has there own methods of handling background processes.
-Some manage it by providing the bare minimum user-end management, resulting in process that drain battery because they can't be stopped easily; others manage it by altogether banning/strictly limiting background processes, resulting in weird problems and buggy apps; many manage it by some layer of control on top of Android's original controls, making things confusing for everyone.
+Some manage it by providing the bare minimum user-end management, resulting in process that drain battery because they can't be stopped easily; others manage it by altogether banning/strictly limiting background processes, resulting in weird problems and buggy apps; many manage it by some layer of control on top of Android's original controls, making things more confusing for everyone.
 Therefore there is no guaranteed behaviour when using this functionality.
 You can see how many vendors will treat background processes here: [dontkillmyapp.com](https://dontkillmyapp.com/); you may wish to link your users to this site so they can properly configure your app to run in the background.

 To try and help your users get to the right settings quicker, use the `StorageCachingTileProvider.requestIgnoreBatteryOptimizations()` method before starting a background download.
 This will interrupt the app with either a dialog or a settings page where they can opt-in to reduced throttling.
 There is no guarantee that this will work, but it should help: this is not required and the background download will still *try* to run even if the user denies the permissions.